 - How will you delete the data if you were asked to?
 How will you check if all data was deleted?

-If you are going to use personal data for the purposes that are not vital for users’ interaction with your site or product, like marketing (sending emails or SMS, calling), or collecting statistics for your analytics, they need to opt-in for that.
-Before GDPR, there was an automatic consent from the customer’s side for companies using their data.
+If you are going to use personal data for purposes that are not vital for users’ interaction with your site or product, like marketing (sending emails or SMS, calling) or collecting statistics for your analytics, they need to opt-in for that.
+Before GDPR, there was automatic consent from the customer’s side for companies using their data.

-This concept is called “opt-out’, which means that the user needs to seek out ways to stop the data collection.
-Now, the “opt-in” approach has taken its place, which obligates companies to receive approval from customers to use their information.
+This concept is called “opt-out’, which means that the user needs to seek ways to stop the data collection.
+Now, the “opt-in” approach has taken its place, which obligates companies to receive approval from customers uses their information.

-There are many examples of the opt-in forms with checkboxes where a user needs to tick a box or perform an action to provide their consent on using their information.
+There are many examples of the opt-in forms with checkboxes where users need to tick a box or perform an action to provide their consent on using their information.

 6. Inform your employees

 You need to inform your employees about the GDPR law basics and that your company is on the way to becoming compliant.
 There are two major reasons for that.
 First, your employees are the key part of your organization involved in all aspects of data processing, which makes them data objects.
 Second, they provide you with their personal data, which makes the data subjects aware of their rights.